blogmywiki/smolBASIC/README.md

 Follow the installation instructions at https://github.com/fbergama/pigfx.
 Configure PiGFX to run at 9600 baud.
 Connect a USB keyboard to the Pi and the Pi to a monitor via HDMI or composite video out (NTSC).

-Connect micro:bit pin 1 to the UART TX pin on the Pi.
+Connect micro:bit RX pin 1 to the Pi UART TX pin on the Pi (Pin 8 - GPIO 14).

-Connect micro:bit pin 2 to the UART RX pin on the Pi.
+Connect micro:bit TX pin 2 to the Pi UART RX pin on the Pi (Pin 10 - GPIO 15).

-Connect micro:bit GND to Pi GND and micro:bit 3v to Pi 3v.
+Connect micro:bit GND to any Pi GND pin and micro:bit 3v to the Pi 3v pin.

 If you use any other terminal hardware with this, note that the micro:bit (and Raspberry Pi) data pins run at 3v, not 5v, so you may need a level shifter to avoid blowing up your micro:bit.